Celdir/cgraph/README.md

  - Max flow:
     - Create FlowGraph struct that holds G: DirectedGraph and implements Graph, but does custom logic for managing back edges and such, and provides special methods like `back_edges()`.
     - G::E must be type Flow, which is a struct holding some integer type storing capacity and flow and provides a method for `residual()`, or `cap - flow`
+	- Forward edges start with 0 flow and N capacity, and saturate at N flow and N capacity.
+Back edges start with 0 flow and 0 capacity, and saturate at -N flow and 0 capacity
     - insert normal edges and back edges one after another so back edge can be determined by parity (`edge_id ^ 1`)
     - If FlowGraph holds a CGraph, ideally it should use a raw adjacency container and not Di<> because that would inefficiently store in edges separately even though the flow graph will do that anyway.
 Refactor the traits (DirectedGraph, DirectedAdjContainer) to let you make a DirectedGraph without using Di<>.
 One option is to have a marker trait for RawAdjContainer and impl DirectedGraph for graphs where AC: RawAdjContainer.
 This is more accurate anyway because raw adj containers are directed.
     - Better option, only allow FlowGraph to hold CGraph where AC: RawAdjContainer, which we know is directed but we don't need to wastefully implement an inefficient version of DirectedGraph.